iliyancherganski/iliyancherganski/README.md

 <h1 align="center">Hi, I'm Iliyan Cherganski</h1>
 <h3 align="center">I'm a .NET software developer from Varna, Bulgaria, with a strong passion for software development and algorithms.
-I graduated from the High School of Mathematics and Natural Sciences 'Vasil Drumev' in Veliko Tarnovo and am currently pursuing a degree in Artificial Intelligence at the Technical University of Varna.</h3>
-<h3 align="center">Over the years, I've actively participated in various IT competitions, including the National Information Technology Olympiad for five consecutive years.
+I graduated from the High School of Mathematics and Natural Sciences 'Vasil Drumev' in Veliko Tarnovo and am currently pursuing a degree in Artificial Intelligence at the Technical University of Varna.
+Over the years, I've actively participated in various IT competitions, including the National Information Technology Olympiad for five consecutive years.
 My interests lie in software and web development.</h3>
+<h3 align="center">I'm also very passionate about 3D Modelling, Environment Creation and Animation :) </h3>
 - 🌱 I’m currently learning **Python, JavaScript, React**

 - 💬 Ask me about **Unity, Blender 3D**